Jakester0813/NYTArticles/README.md

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
+- [Retrofit](http://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java
-- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
+- [Custom Chrome Tabs](https://developer.chrome.com/multidevice/android/customtabs) - Chrome Custom Tabs allow an app to customize how Chrome looks and feels.

 ## License